timengelbracht/hx711py-raspberrypi5/README.md

 ## Motivation for libgpiod on Jetson Nano

 HX711 has a sevior timing requirement while reading data from DOUT.
 We have only 50us between 1 and 0 of PD_SCK pulse.
-Original hx711py library uses legacy/slow `/sys/class/gpio` interface in RPi.GPIO so that Jetson Nano violates 50us timing.
+Original hx711py library uses legacy/slow `/sys/class/gpio` interface with RPi.GPIO so that Jetson Nano violates 50us timing.

 libgpiod is the solution using GPIO character device interface, it's faster than /sys/class/gpio interface.
 Let's use it!